vand3rlinden/vand3rlinden.github.io/content/post/mdo-hardening-dkim-dmarc-config.md

     Rotate-DkimSigningConfig -KeySize 2048 -Identity $domain }
 ```
-To configure the runbook, you can access my [MDO Azure Automation](https://github.com/vand3rlinden/MDO-Azure-Automation) repository on my Github.
+To configure the runbook, you can access my [MDO Azure Automation](https://github.com/vand3rlinden/MDO-Azure-Automation) repository on Github.

 ## Setup DMARC for the MOERA domain
 Your `onmicrosoft.com` domain, also known as the Microsoft Online Email Routing Address (MOERA) domain, does not have a DMARC policy set up by default.
 This means that this domain is vulnerable to abuse and can be used to spoof your `onmicrosoft.com` domain.
 Spoofed inbound messages from  your `onmicrosoft.com` domain will end up in the Junk folder, because the detection technology is `Spoof intra-org`.
 Spoof Intelligence will not trigger your anti-phishing policy for this detection.